 32-34 Church Street

-The release of Holden's first motor car - the FX Holden - in 1948 led to a flurry of new dealerships springing up around Australia.
+The release of Holden's first motor car in 1948 led to a flurry of new dealerships springing up around Australia.
 One of these opened in Church Street, Ross, early in 1949.
-Amazingly, the Holden sales and service garage is still standing today and painted above its doors is the Holden emblem which graced the car manufacturer's early models.
+Amazingly, the Holden sales and service garage is still standing today and painted above its doors is the very first Holden emblem which graced the car manufacturer's early models.
 Attached to the showroom/service centre is a 2 bedroom residence built as the manager's quarters.
 The building is currently used as crafts gallery.

 Captain Samuel's Cottage